 HubSpot, the company that coined the term "inbound marketing" and literally wrote the book on it, has a program in place to train and certify agencies in Inbound Marketing.
 Look for an agency that has been certified by HubSpot, and it's even better if you find one that is a certified HubSpot partner.

 The quality of thinking that goes into creating an inbound marketing strategy needs to be very high.
-There are many moving parts and doing it successfully requires a highly intelligent strategist to lead the effort.
+There are many in-depth, moving parts and doing it successfully requires a highly intelligent strategist to lead the effort.
 Find an inbound marketing agency with a brilliant strategist at the helm.
 This will directly correlate to the success of your marketing efforts.

 Once you find an inbound marketing agency with sufficient talent, it is important to make sure they are the right fit for you.
 After all, you will likely be working closely with this team for several years.
-Make sure they share your core values and have experience in your industry.
+Make sure they align with your core values and have experience in your industry.

 Need Inbound Marketing?
 Serving Fresno, California, and the United States